Frequently Asked Questions about ISO certification

 This level of service, while common practice, is simply not good enough.
 When we are engaged by a client, we commit to providing ongoing support from that point onwards.
 This support can include answering questions about the certification body, assisting with ideas for resources, providing industry updates and much more.

 We are also continually coming up with new ideas for ways to add value and to provide additional products and services which may be of assistance to our clients.

 You don’t even need to be a client of ICS to make use of our services as we are the number one source of free ISO systems advice in Australia.

-If you would like a free, no obligation chat or some advice about ISO or a business improvement related matter, call us on 1300 132 745.
+If you would like a free, no obligation chat or some advice about ISO, Marketing your ISO Certification or a business improvement related matter, call us on 1300 132 745.
 Alternatively you can contact us via our website with any questions or concerns you may have.

 While knowledge of ISO systems is useful from an employee perspective, unfortunately it is not a sufficient building block on which to base a career as an ISO consultant.
 You will need to undertake a training course in your field of choice followed up with sufficient work experience as an auditor or consultant in order to be taken seriously by clients or consulting companies.
 Consider your options carefully and pay attention to growth areas in your particular field of interest.

 In order to be successful as an International Standards Organisation (ISO) consultant, it is important to have the correct qualifications.
 Experience with maintaining an ISO system as an employee is useful but unfortunately is not sufficient enough for a career as an ISO consultant.

 There are various courses you can undertake which are suitable depending on your level of current experience and your intended goal.